The Presentation of a Rover Scout

 (The candidate advances and at the same time the Rover Mate steps forward with the Group Flag in his hands and lowers it between the Rover Scout Leader and the candidate, who takes hold of the Flag with his left hand and makes the Scout sign with his right.)

-CANDIDATE: On my honour, I promise that I will do my best To do my duty to God, and the Queen, To help other people at all times, To obey the Scout Law.
+CANDIDATE: On my honour, I promise that I will do my best To do my duty to God, and the King, To help other people at all times, To obey the Scout Law.

 The Rover Scout Leader then takes the new Rover Scout by the left hand and gives him a buffet on the left shoulder with the right hand, saying: